-Under Swiss law, with a few exceptions, shareholders do not have any legal right to engage with the board of directors or contact other shareholders except at the general meeting.
+Under Swiss law, shareholders do not have any legal right to engage with the board of directors or contact other shareholders except at the general meeting.
 While, as part of Swiss corporate practice, the board of directors, generally acting through its chair, will engage with large shareholders out of the meeting and are often open to listen to their grievances, this practice is not mandated by law and remains largely informal.
 Activists can also put pressure on a board of directors by using the media to its advantage.
 They can use these channels as well as social media to reach out to other shareholders.
 More importantly, they may also try to leverage the public opinion to force the board to respond to their vindications, in particular, when they relate to ESG-related matters.

 However, if these efforts do not yield the expected results, activists ultimately need to turn to the general meeting to raise their voice, be heard by other shareholders and, possibly, cause the company to respond to their demands.
-As a matter of Swiss corporate law, the general meeting of shareholders votes on a number of issues, including approving the annual report and the allocation of profits as well as dividend payments,37 the election of the chair,38 the members of the board of directors39 and remuneration committee40 as well as the auditors,41 most changes to the articles of incorporation42 and capital increases, by directly resolving to increase the share capital,43 by creating conditional capital to issue shares in connection with convertible bonds or employee stock participation plans,44 or by authorising the board of directors to increase or decrease the share capital within specific limits (the capital band).45 The general meeting is also required to vote annually on the compensation available for the members of the board of directors and executive management.46 Furthermore, the Merger Act requires the approval of the general meeting for mergers, demergers and changes of legal structures.47 Therefore, a number of issues need to be presented to the shareholders for approval and an activist can have a direct impact by exercising its voting rights and getting the vote out.
+As a matter of Swiss corporate law, the general meeting of shareholders votes on a number of issues, including approving the annual report and the allocation of profits as well as dividend payments,41 the election of the chair,42 the